Real-time radioactivity in Madrid

 Radiation in Madrid in the last 24 hours

 In this graph you can see the single measurements without any filtering or peak removal or smoothing.

 The following graph shows the measurements with a 64-sample moving average (re-averaging every 64 samples to smooth and remove peaks).

 A moving average of 1024 samples is applied.

 Why measure Beta and Gamma radiation?

-There are few public sources of radiation data, so it seems interesting to have this information, given how dangerous it can be for health and the "obscurantism" that usually exists on this information.
-Can you trust the official sources?
+There are few public sources of radiation data, so it seems interesting to have this information.

-Recently (April 2020) a forest fire in the area near Chernobyl has set off alarms by multiplying the usual radiation levels in the area by 16, dispersing a radioactive cloud throughout much of Europe (fortunately, it seems nothing serious).
+Recently (April 2020) a forest fire in Ukraine, in an area close to Chernobyl, has raised the alarm by a 16-fold increase in the usual radiation levels in the area, spreading a radioactive cloud over a large part of Europe (fortunately nothing serious).

-It particularly reassures me to see a graph like this one, with data on radioactivity in Madrid, collected by my own means at that time, which I know has not been manipulated.
+I am particularly reassured to see a graph like the one you can see below, with data on radioactivity in Madrid, collected by my own means on those dates, which I know have not been manipulated.

-In it, it can be seen how the radiation data during the fire, and in the following days, were at the same levels of the days fire prices:
+It shows how the radiation data during the fire, and in the following days, were at the same levels as in the days before the fire: